jpremmel/HairSalon/README.md

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _Use MySQL to create the database by running the following commands:_
+* _log into MySQL via the terminal and create the database by running the following commands:_
   * _> CREATE DATABASE jacqueline_remmel_
   * _> USE jacqueline_remmel_
   * _> CREATE TABLE stylists (StylistId serial PRIMARY KEY, Name VARCHAR(255));_